 Expect Sugar futures to trade sideways to higher: Angel Commodities

-According to Angel Commodities, Sugar futures to trade sideways to higher on expectation of improvement in physical demand.
+According to Angel Commodities, Sugar futures may trade sideways to higher on expectation of improvement in physical demand.

 Angel Commodities' report on Sugar

-Sugar Futures jumped higher on Tuesday tracking firm International sugar prices and good physical demand from industrial buyers.
+Sugar Futures fell on Wednesday on profit booking from higher levels despite firm International sugar prices.
+There is good physical demand from industrial buyers but the supplies are also matching.
 There are reports of rebound of sugarcane production in the next year due to higher acreage.

 Outlook

-Sugar futures to trade sideways to higher on expectation of improvement in physical demand.
+Sugar futures may trade sideways to higher on expectation of improvement in physical demand.
 However, balanced demand and supply levels in the physical market may keep prices range bound.

 For all commodities report, click here